0

 Backpacking 101 - The Zenbivy Way

 Temperatures are warming and summer is just around the corner.
 If you've always wanted to try backpacking now's the time to get ready for a summer outdoors.
 Backpacking is a lot of fun, especially with a few friends, and doesn't have to come with all the struggle and discomfort that are usually associated with it.
-Zenbivy was created to help people be just as comfy at camp as they are getting there, so we know a thing or two about it.
-Here is how to get out there in comfort:
+Zenbivy was created to help people sleep just as comfortably at camp as they would at home, without the excess pack weight.
+Here's how to get out there in comfort:

 Gear